Confused about JSON-LD? You’re not alone.

 Unlike microdata, RDF, or microformats, JSON-LD is embeddable in a <script> in the page’s <head> and just about anywhere else instead of having to be present in the page’s <body>.

-Why is JSON-LD SEO important?
+Why is JSON-LD Schema Important for SEO?

 JSON-LD harnesses more power for people who publish and access information on the internet.
 It’s simpler for people to read and write, and creates a network of standards for machine-readable data from websites to promote the indexing process.